 |Decision Rule||MUS Writing Assessment||SAT or ACT Writing Sub-score||SAT Writing Section||Combined English/Writing ACT||AP Lang. & Comp.*||Course Placement|

 |2.5-3||5-6||390-430||16-17||n/a||WRIT 095 or take placement exam to challenge placement|

 |Score below any of these cut-offs||Below 2.5||Below 5||Below 390||Below 16||n/a||WRIT 095|

-Students entering UM without WRIT 101 or one of the tests listed, or those wishing to challenge their initial placement should take the Challenge exam.
-The test is administered at each Orientation and once during each semester to coincide with Priority Registration period.
-It is open to new and continuing students; no reservation is required.
+Students entering UM without WRIT 101 or one of the tests listed, or those wishing to challenge their initial placement, should take the WRIT Placement Exam.
+This exam is administered at each Orientation and once during each semester to coincide with the Priority Registration period.
+It is open to new and continuing students; no registration is required.
 Students must bring their student ID and a pen or pencil.
 Students who are non-native English speakers may use an electronic translating device.
-Students with disabilities may contact Disability Services in advance to arrange for accommodations.
+Students with disabilities may contact Disability Services to arrange for accommodations.

 Banner SOATEST screen codes used for WRIT placement:

 *WRIT 201 eligibility noted in SFASRPO, additional entry in SOATEST, and student notification via email regarding differences between 101 and 201.
-WRIT 201 satisfies both the WRIT 101 General Education Requirement and the lower-division approved writing course General Education Requirement.
-It's a "double-dip” course.
+WRIT 201 satisfies both the WRIT 101 General Education Requirement and the Intermediate Writing Course General Education Requirement.
+It's a "double-dipper" course.

 **The presence of the ALPH code in SOATEST indicates fall enrollment eligibility.
 Spring registration is unrestricted.

-For information on the Writing and math placement tests for Missoula College students, please see http://www.mc.umt.edu/aac/Placement/default.html.
+For information on the Writing and math placement tests for Missoula College students, please see: http://mc.umt.edu/aac/Placement/default.php.

 CHMY 121N Introduction to General Chemistry